googleapis/google-cloud-cpp/google/cloud/storagecontrol/README.md

 ## More Information

-- Official documentation about the
-  [Cloud Storage Control API][cloud-service-docs] service
+- Official documentation about the [Storage Control API][cloud-service-docs] service
 - [Reference doxygen documentation][doxygen-link] for each release of this client library
 - Detailed header comments in our [public `.h`][source-link] files